jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 A Jupyter front-end application object is given to each plugin in its ``activate()`` function.
 The application object has:

--  commands - used to add and execute commands in the application.
+-  commands - an extensible registry used to add and execute commands in the application.
+-  commandLinker - used to connect DOM nodes with the command registry so that clicking on them executes a command.
+-  docRegistry - an extensible registry containing the document types that the application is able to read and render.
+-  restored - a promise that is resolved when the application has finished loading.
+-  serviceManager - low-level manager for talking to the Jupyter REST API.
--  shell - a generic Jupyter front-end shell instance.
+-  shell - a generic Jupyter front-end shell instance, which holds the user interface for the application.

 Jupyter Front-End Shell
 ~~~~~~~~~~~~~~~~~~~~~~~